jacobeisenstein/gt-nlp-class/final-project.md

 # Your timeline #

 - **Right now**: start thinking about the independent part of your project
-- **Friday, November 14**: submit 1-2 page proposal at 5pm.
+- **Sunday, November 16**: submit 1-2 page proposal at 2pm.
 Explain what you want to do in the independent part of the project.
 (2 points)
 - **Tuesday, November 18**: schedule a 5-minute meeting with me during class time or office hours to talk about your project.
 [Sign up here](https://docs.google.com/document/d/1o2nkMfxjvm3sqE8E25jUIxDQ3Zl-l4xw3_F0XoEnwhU/edit?usp=sharing).
 - **Tuesday, December 2**: present results in class.
 (2 points)
 - **Friday, December 5**: project report due at 5pm.
 (10 points)
 - **Thursday, December 11**: optionally, submit updated version of project report.

+Late assignments will be marked in the same way as problem sets: 20% deduction per 24 hours, with a maximum of 72 hours late before the assignment is no longer accepted.

 # Compulsory part of the project #